WhatsApp Will Secure Your Backups With Its New Encryption - Somag News

 WhatsApp will also encrypt your backups

-If you are a cautious user, you will surely have your files in a safe place.
-And we are not referring to a folder that you have hidden or with a security system, but to keep a copy of your most important files in another place.
+If you are a cautious user, you sure have your files in a safe place.
+And we are not referring to a folder that you have hidden or with a security system, but to save a copy of your most important files in another place.
 It can be on an external hard drive or on a cloud system, as WhatsApp does automatically if you have this option activated.

 According to WABetaInfo, the company is working to add a security plus to this important procedure, which is to protect your backup copies.
 Of course, you can choose where to save this data as it has always been done, but now you will have two extra capabilities to avoid losing your data in any way.